baleada/docs/assets/md/logic/api-design.md

 ### Class state and methods
 :::

-Classes take the form of JavaScript Objects, and **all** state and methods are accessible through the properties of those objects.
+Instances of classes take the form of JavaScript Objects, and **all** state and methods are accessible through the properties of those objects.

 :::
 ```js